-As technology has continued to disrupt logistics and the supply chain process through changing it all together from its core, we have seen the industry became much faster, refined, and complex.
-Technology being integrated into the mix of supply chain has drastically changed the logistics and supply chain process - ultimately bringing things to the next level in terms of efficiency.
+As technology has continued to disrupt logistics and the supply chain process through changing it all together from its core, we have seen the industry become much faster, refined, and complex.
+Technology being integrated into the mix of supply chains has drastically changed the logistics and supply chain process - ultimately bringing things to the next level in terms of efficiency.
 As efficiency and speed find themselves to be determining factors, logistics adopted a new approach to deal with rising demand and process complexity.
-A viable solution that effectively manages the flow of things to ensure that the correct product reaches the correct customer within the specified time period has made its way to the market - logistics management software.
+A viable solution that effectively manages the flow of things to ensure that the correct product reaches the correct customer within the specified period has made its way to the market - logistics management software.

 Logistics is prone to various issues that tend to occur due to human error.
 Weak decisions will result in delays in the transport of delivery of goods leading to dissatisfaction among customers.
 Another challenge that logistics usually face is in the transport of goods.
 Goods may be damaged or faulty if not handled accordingly while in transit.